Cyclone Thane

-Very Severe Cyclonic Storm Thane was the strongest tropical cyclone of 2011 within the Bay of Bengal.
+Very Severe Cyclonic Storm Thane (Note: The name Thane (Burmese: သိမ်း, [θèɪɰ̃]) was contributed by Myanmar and refers to the Eurasian sparrowhawk (Accipiter nisus) in Burmese.) was the strongest tropical cyclone of 2011 within the Bay of Bengal.
 Thane initially developed as a tropical disturbance within the monsoon trough to the west of Indonesia.
-Over the next couple of days the disturbance gradually developed further while moving towards the northwest, and was declared a Depression during December 25, before being named Cyclonic Storm Thane the next day.
-Thane started to turn towards the west under the influence of a subtropical ridge of high pressure before its development slowed during December 27, as a strong outflow and marginally favourable sea surface temperatures fought with persistent vertical wind shear.
-After its development had slowed during December 27, Thane became a Very Severe Cyclonic Storm during December 28, before as it approached the Indian states of Tamil Nadu, it weakened slightly.
-Thane then made landfall early on December 30, on the north Tamil Nadu coast between Cuddalore and Puducherry and rapidly weakened into a depression.
+Over the next couple of days the disturbance gradually developed further while moving towards the northwest, and was declared a Depression during 25 December, before being named Cyclonic Storm Thane the next day.
+Thane started to turn towards the west under the influence of a subtropical ridge of high pressure before its development slowed during 27 December, as a strong outflow and marginally favourable sea surface temperatures fought with persistent vertical wind shear.
+After its development had slowed during 27 December, Thane became a Very Severe Cyclonic Storm during 28 December, before as it approached the Indian states of Tamil Nadu, it weakened slightly.
+Thane then made landfall early on 30 December, on the north Tamil Nadu coast between Cuddalore and Puducherry and rapidly weakened into a depression.